 Words are words

-Frank Zappa, the late musician and savant, when confronted by pundits about his usage of the English language in his songs, with an emphasis on the words and ideas covered by those lyrics, offered the defense that words are just words.
+Frank Zappa, the late musician and savant, when confronted by critics about his coarse use of language, offered the defense that words are just words.
 Nothing more.
 Nothing less.

-Now, on most topics, I agree with Frank.
-And, in a world where almost everything exists on a continuum of shades of grey, I lean strongly in the direction of his opinion on language, in the context of the First Amendment.
-Our paths diverge at the point where a portion of humanity and dogma merge onto his autobahn — especially for those choosing to drive cars slowly, in the fast lane, because they are unable to take the vehicle beyond first gear.
+On most topics, I agree with Frank and, in a world where almost everything exists on a continuum of shades of grey, I lean strongly in the direction of the First Amendment.
+Our paths diverge at the point where a portion of humanity and dogma merge onto his autobahn -- especially for those drivers choosing to operate cars slowly, in the fast lane, because they are unable to take the vehicle out of first gear.